 Where is the Open Gov Hub and what does it look like?

 The Open Gov Hub is located in downtown Washington, D.C. at 1110 Vermont Avenue NW, Suite 500.
-You can view pictures of the space on the Open Gov Hub Flickr stream.
-The modern space is an “open bullpen” design ringed by a total of 23 call and conference rooms.
+Our 20,000 square foot modern space is an “open bullpen” design ringed by a total of 23 meeting rooms.
 We also have a modular dedicated 2,000 square-foot events space that can be configured in many different ways.

 What kind of organizations work at the Open Gov Hub?